Reinforcement Learning, Bit by Bit: Information Gain

 The conditional mutual information $\I(\target; S_t, A_t, O_{t+1}|P_t)$ offers one notion of information gain.
 This value quantifies information about the learning target $\target$ that is revealed by $(S_t, A_t, O_{t+1})$ and absent from the epistemic state $P_t$.
 However, an agent may be motivated by delayed rather than immediate information.

 It can be in an agent's interest to incur a shortfall in order to position itself to acquire information at a future time.
 For example, an effective agent may incur a large shortfall $\E[V_*(H_t) - Q_*(H_t, A_t)]$ at time $t$ that reveals no immediate information -- that is, $\I(\target; S_t, A_t, O_{t+1}|P_t) = 0$ -- if this subsequently leads over, say, $\tau$ timesteps to substantial information $\I(\target; S_t, H_{t:t+\tau}|P_t)$, where $H_{t:t+\tau} = (A_t, O_{t+1}, A_{t+1}, \ldots, A_{t+\tau-1}, O_{t+\tau})$.
-The act of sacrificing immediate reward for delayed information is sometimes referred to as {\it deep exploration} \cite{osband2019deep}.
+The act of sacrificing immediate reward for delayed information is sometimes referred to as {\it deep exploration} \citep{osband2019deep}.

 As we will discuss further in Section \ref{se:retaining-information}, the epistemic state $P_{t+\tau}$ does not necessarily retain all information about the learning target $\target$.
-As such, instead of the mutual information $\I(\target; S_t, H_{t:t+\tau}|P_t)$, which quantifies new information revealed, we will measure information gain in terms of the decrease $\I(\target; \environment|P_t) - \I(\target; \environment|P_{t+\tau})$ in the conditional mutual information.
+As such, instead of the mutual information $\I(\target; S_t, H_{t:t+\tau}|P_t)$, which quantifies new information revealed, we will measure information gain in terms of new information retained.
+In particular, we measure the decrease $\I(\target; \environment|P_t) - \I(\target; \environment|P_{t+\tau})$ in the conditional mutual information.
 This quantifies the increase in environment-relevant information retained about the learning target as the epistemic state transitions from $P_t$ to $P_{t+\tau}$.
 In the event that the environment $\environment$ determines the proxy $\proxy$, which in turn determines the learning target $\target$, all information about $\target$ is environment-relevant, and our expression of information gain simplifies, with

 The use of mutual information $\I(\target; \environment|P_t)$ generalizes entropy $\H(\target|P_t)$, allowing $\target$ to be influenced by algorithmic randomness without counting that as part of the information gain.
 Information gain cannot exceed information about the target revealed by observations, or, equivalently,